 • Bucket

-• Various objects of different masses (perhaps ping pong ball, tennis ball and baseball)
+• Various objects of different masses (perhaps a ping pong ball, a tennis ball, and a baseball)

 • Rubber bands of various elasticity